 There's good news for women who suffer from Crohn's disease or ulcerative colitis, collectively known as inflammatory bowel disease (IBD).
-The American Gastroenterological Association (AGA) has launched a new app called My IBD Manager to help people who have IBD manage their daily symptoms.
+The American Gastroenterological Association (AGA) offers an app called My IBD Manager to help people who have IBD manage their daily symptoms.

 Most of us cannot imagine what it's like to deal with one of these chronic, life-altering illnesses.
 We may have had occasional gastrointestinal disturbances that cause diarrhea, abdominal pain and other problems—but that's nothing like living with IBD.

 Blogger Natalie Hayden says living with Crohn's or ulcerative colitis is a "different playing field," even when compared to irritable bowel syndrome.
 In addition to unplanned trips to the bathroom, these autoimmune diseases can cause inflammation anywhere along the gastrointestinal tract and other symptoms from fatigue and night sweats to bowel obstruction and uveitis (inflammation of the middle layer of the eye).
 Read Natalie's advice on supporting someone with IBD.